Marvin510/ChicagoSpeedViolations/README.md

 After analyzing weekdays and years, I decided to add weekends and realized that on average Friday is not the day with more violations.

-This is an intersting finding considering the fact that I had originally in the data exploration process claimed Friday had the highest amount.
+This is an intersting finding considering the fact that school is only in session during weekdays.

 ![FinalPic3](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/FinalPic%233.png "Visualization#3")